benpeart/ada/PCB/README.md

 IMPORTANT: adjust the voltage regulator to 5V BEFORE inserting any modules.
 By default, the voltage regulator is set to a higher voltage, and if you don't adjust it, you'll fry some components.

+## Advanced
+You can de-solder de current adjustment potentiometer on the stepper driver breakout boards.
+Add a wire to the wiper terminal, and connect the (two) wires to J4.
+Current can then be adjusted via the web interface.
+Or, get creative, and implement some current saving functionality.

+For better performance, you can tie the decay mode pin of the DRV8825 to VCC, setting it in fast mode.
+The DRV8825 sometimes skips steps in slow/mixed decay mode.

 # BOM
 Applicable for v1.1. v1.0 doesn't have R7.